Sophietje/Verification-Tool-Overview/README.md

 ## Contributing
-Do you want to add your own tool or fix some inaccuracy in the database?
+Do you want to add your own tool or fix some inaccuracy?
 Feel free to create a PR!

 For tool pages we use a template which can be found [here](https://github.com/Sophietje/Verification-Tool-Overview/blob/main/Template%20tool%20page.md).